Approval of General Education Program (Revised)

 Students must take at least 4 GE courses designated as Writing Intensive.
 The freshman course in Academic Writing and the capstone course count as two of these courses.
 Transfer students who have completed their lower division GE at another institution may fulfill the GE writing requirement by taking one Writing Intensive course in the Upper Division.
-These courses must have writing assignments in which students have the opportunity to improve their writing through a process of multiple drafts and editing, using effective writing pedagogy for a disciplinary area.
-Because these courses require additional work and pedagogical expertise on the part of the instructor, they will typically have no more than 20 students, unless the department can effectively demonstrate that they meet the Writing Intensive requirement using alternative classroom structures.
+These courses must have writing assignments in which students have the opportunity to improve their writing through an iterative process such as multiple drafts, sequential writing assignments, constructive feedback and discipline-appropriate pedagogy.
+Writing intensive courses will have no more than 30 students.
+Alternative classroom structures with larger enrollments or different delivery formats may be approved after careful consideration by CAB.
+Because writing intensive courses require additional preparation and expertise on the part of the instructor, the University will provide opportunities for faculty development in writing instruction.
+Support will include (but is not limited to):

 Major programs that have a required capstone course that includes components of integration, synthesis, and intensive writing are encouraged to substitute their capstone for the GE capstone requirement with approval from CAB.
 Students will still need to complete the three upper division GE disciplinary requirements.